stackotter/swift-bundler/README.md

 ### Custom build scripts

 Swift Bundler supports prebuild and postbuild scripts.
 Just create a `prebuild.sh` and/or `postbuild.sh` file in the root directory of your package and they will automatically be run with every build.
-No extra configuration required. `prebuild.sh` is run before building, and `postbuild.sh` is run after creating the `.app`.
+No extra configuration required. `prebuild.sh` is run before building, and `postbuild.sh` is run after creating the app bundle.

 ### App Icons